Last Updated on

 How to get to Morskie Oko

 The best way of getting to Morskie Oko from Zakopane is taking a mini-bus to Palenica Bialczanska.
 Mini-buses operate according to schedule and run regularly.
 In summer, during high season, we recommend catching mini-buses at Zakopane train station or on early stops, as they fill up quickly.
-Cost of such journey is 10 PLN per person, duration approx 40 minutes.
-For comparison, taxi costs 100 – 120 PLN – total cost (prices valid in autumn 2018).
+Cost of such journey is around 10 PLN per person, duration approx 40 minutes.
+For comparison, taxi costs 100 – 120 PLN – total cost.

 Alternatively, one can drive to a massive car park at Palenica Bialczanska, however we don’t recommend driving there in summer – local roads are narrow and extremely busy.
 Car park at Palenica Bialczanska fits hundreds of cars, but fills up very early in high season.
 The next nearest car park is in Lysa Polana, 1 km away.
-Daily parking charge on both car parks is 25 PLN (autumn 2018)
+Daily parking charge on both car parks is approximately 25 PLN.

 Trail to Morskie Oko

 Trail to Morskie Oko begins at the large car park in Palenica Bialczanska.
 Facilities provided are: toilets, rubbish bins as well as fast food van and a small pub.
-At Tatrzanski Park Narodowy information hut one can buy a map or postcard, but most importantly, has to pay 5 PLN per person admission fee to national park (autumn 2018).
+At Tatrzanski Park Narodowy information hut one can buy a map or postcard, but most importantly, has to pay 5 PLN per person admission fee to the national park (autumn 2018).
 A cheeky piece of advice – early birds can sometimes avoid paying the admission fee as the hut opens at ‘between 7 and 9 am’.
-As much as this may sound absurd to some, it’s not uncommon to hit Tatra trails before 7am 🙂
+As much as this may sound absurd to some, it’s not uncommon to hit Tatra trails before 7am 🙂 especially in autumn or winter, when the days are shorter.

 The only downside to such an amazing hike is necessity of walking 9 km along paved road (traffic free) from Palenica Bialczanska all the way to Morskie Oko mountain hut.
 It’s a necessary evil rather than a pleasure.
 Although it follows Dolina Bialego Potoku valley, the view is mostly obscured by alpine forest, and the only interesting point along the way is a waterfall – Wodogrzmoty Mickiewicza.